 Skip to Main Content

-SPCL 7922 Multicultural Counseling & Consultation (Elizalde-Utnick): Session 1 - Module 1: Cultural Humility & Multicultural Counseling Competence
+SPCL 7922 Multicultural Counseling and Consultation (Elizalde-Utnick): Module 1: Culturally Responsive Practice: Cultural Humility and Multicultural Counseling Competence

 TASK LIST TO PREPARE FOR CLASS SESSION

-Please complete the following PRIOR to our class on August 28:
+Please complete the following PRIOR to our class session:

 1. Getting to Know You Questionnaire

-Go to Blackboard Announcements for the questionnaire link.
+Go to Brightspace Announcements for the questionnaire link.

-Go to Blackboard to the Discussion Board link and post to the "Please Introduce Yourself" forum.
+Go to Brightspace to the Discussion Board link and post to the "Please Introduce Yourself" forum.

 Read the assigned articles (linked below).
 It is recommended that you take notes, as it fosters a deeper processing of the material.
 The password is posted on Blackboard (Announcements).